penguinpowernz/knocker/README.md

 I want knocker to be powerful for connecting to knock daemons:

-Each config file stores knock patterns which include:
+The config file stores knock patterns which include:

 * hostname
 * knock specs